Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Reflection

 long led leg is (+) short leg is (-), use a 10k resistor so you don't blind yourself.
+New board pin placements are new to learn but they mostly just go in a u formation starting at the top left and going from GP1 to GPwhateverthelastnumberis.

 ## launch_pad_part_3